Face masks part of Japan

 Consumers are also starting to store instant noodles, mineral water and other provisions in case an outbreak spurs the government to ask people to stay at home.

-Meanwhile, power companies and other utilities in the Tokyo metropolitan area are stepping up preparations to continue services even if an outbreak does happen.
+Meanwhile, power companies and other utilities in the Tokyo

 Tokyo Gas Co., for example, might ask workers to stay in isolation at key places, such as gas plants and maintenance stations.

-"We will take all possible measures as we provide a life line," Tokyo Gas President Mitsunori Torihara said recently.
+"We will take all possible measures as we provide a life line, " Tokyo Gas President Mitsunori Torihara said recently.

 Tokyo Electric Power Co. also plans to secure enough manpower to maintain core operations, such as running power plants and procuring oil and other fuels, if the flu is detected, its officials said.